Arashi-Crow/dice-app/README.md

 ## Example 2

-This is a simple app to test data binding angular 17
+This is a simple app to test data binding and conditional rendering angular 17